rafi16jan/universal-chroot/README.md

 cd /usr/local/bin
 #Make a soft link (shortcut) of your scripts file
 ln -s /var/chroot/scripts/* ./ #remember /var/chroot can be different
+#For Chrome OS and Android (Skip this for another distro, Chrome OS and Android doesn't support executable shortcuts)
+cp /var/chroot/scripts/* ./ #remember /var/chroot can be different

 mv create-chroot.sh create-chroot
 mv delete-chroot.sh delete-chroot